Lynx Defense

 Frequently Asked Questions

-The "best" trigger depends on your use case.
-For most shooters, the LaRue MBT-2S offers the best value—it's under $90 and performs like triggers costing twice as much.
+The best trigger depends on your use case.
+For most shooters, the LaRue MBT-2S offers the best value at under $90 with performance rivaling triggers costing twice as much.
 For premium builds, the Geissele SSA-E or SSA-X are industry standards.
 Competition shooters often prefer single-stage options like the CMC 3.5lb or Timney Impact.

 A 3.5 lb trigger is generally safe for range use and competition but may be too light for a dedicated home defense rifle.
 Lighter triggers are easier to accidentally discharge under stress.
 For home defense, most experts recommend staying at 4.5 lbs or higher.
 For competition and range use, 3-3.5 lbs is common and perfectly safe with proper trigger discipline.

 Most trainers and experts recommend a two-stage trigger for home defense.
-The takeup in the first stage provides a margin of safety under the stress of a defensive situation—you're less likely to accidentally discharge the weapon.
+The takeup in the first stage provides a margin of safety under stress, making you less likely to accidentally discharge the weapon.
 Two-stage triggers also encourage proper trigger discipline.
 Popular choices include the Geissele SSA and LaRue MBT-2S.

 AR-15 trigger upgrades range from about $65 to $350+.
 Budget options like the ALG ACT ($65) and LaRue MBT-2S ($87) offer significant improvements over mil-spec triggers.
 Mid-range options like CMC and Timney run $130-$170.
 Premium triggers from Geissele, TriggerTech, and Wilson Combat cost $200-$350.

-Drop-in triggers are very easy to install—typically 10-15 minutes with basic tools.
-You remove the old trigger components and literally drop the new unit into place.
-Mil-spec replacement triggers take a bit longer (20-30 minutes) and require the same process as installing any AR trigger: removing the old components and installing the new hammer, trigger, disconnector, and springs.
+Drop-in triggers are very easy to install, typically taking 10-15 minutes with basic tools.
+You remove the old trigger components and drop the new unit into place.
+Mil-spec replacement triggers take a bit longer (20-30 minutes) and require installing the new hammer, trigger, disconnector, and springs.
 No special tools are required for either type.

 This is purely personal preference.
 Curved triggers are the traditional design and feel natural to most shooters.
-Flat triggers provide a more consistent finger placement and some shooters feel they offer better control.
+Flat triggers provide more consistent finger placement and some shooters feel they offer better control.
 Many triggers are available in both styles.
-If you've never tried a flat trigger, it's worth testing one before committing—many shooters who try flat triggers never go back.
+If you have never tried a flat trigger, it is worth testing one before committing.

-Some triggers benefit from a brief break-in period, but most quality aftermarket triggers are ready to go out of the box.
+Most quality aftermarket triggers are ready to go out of the box.
 You may notice the trigger becomes slightly smoother after 100-200 rounds as the components polish themselves, but this is minor.
-If a trigger feels gritty or inconsistent after several hundred rounds, that's a sign of a quality issue, not a need for more break-in.
+If a trigger feels gritty or inconsistent after several hundred rounds, that is a sign of a quality issue, not a need for more break-in.

 Some drop-in triggers include or require anti-walk pins to prevent the trigger pins from walking out during use.
 This typically indicates loose tolerances in either the trigger housing or your lower receiver.
-Many quality triggers don't require them.
+Many quality triggers do not require them.
 If your trigger manufacturer includes anti-walk pins, use them.
-If your pins start walking with a trigger that doesn't include them, you can buy aftermarket anti-walk or anti-rotation pin sets.

 Michael Savage